IsaacBevis123/Dumb-Smart-Outlet-Timer/README.md

 ## Disclaimers
 I am not an electrical engineer [assembly instructions](#assembly) are not intended to be a strict step-by-step tutorial, it is just a what I did.

+I made this in a single weekend so there might be some edge case errors not accounted for, open issue ticket and I might fix it if I get the time, or submit a pull request.

 No generative AI was used in the creation of this code or device, support real human work.

 ## Introduction
-The Dumb Smart Outlet Timer is an outlet timer that is controlled with a Raspberry Pi Pico W. This is intended to be a cheap WiFi controlled timer that does not interface with a smart-home or require a propietary app to function (hence the dumb-smart).
+The Dumb Smart Outlet Timer is an outlet timer that is controlled with a Raspberry Pi Pico W. This is intended to be a cheap WiFi controlled timer that does not interface with a smart-home or require a proprietary app to function (hence the dumb-smart).
 However it is configured via [http string queries](#http-string-queries) so it would be pretty easy to make it work with an app or smart-home setup.

 ## Configuration
 The outlet timer can be configured by typing in the Pico's IP address in the URL bar on your browser (designed to fit on a phone screen).